 What are the benefits and contraindications of CBD?

-In this article we explore the benefits and contraindications of cannabidiol, a substance with multiple healing properties that has recently come to the fore more and more often and to remedy ever greater ailments that previously could not be cured, or that were treated with too aggressive drugs and, in many cases, harmful.
+In this article, we explore the benefits and contraindications of cannabidiol, a substance with multiple healing properties that have recently come to the fore more and more often and to remedy ever-greater ailments that previously could not be cured, or that were treated with too aggressive drugs and, in many cases, harmful.

 CBD OIL: HEALTH BENEFITS